rcech44/social-networking-service-sim/README.md

 # Social networking site

-One of my very first projects - social networking site made in C++ as console application.
+One of my very first amateur projects - social networking site made in C++ as console application.
 It contains many classes that interact with each other.
 Activities that can be made:
   - add new user
   - rename random user